-You will automatically be emailed an invoice for the face to face registration fees from TUIO, our online billing and payment platform, when you select on your application for re-enrollment that you are interested in face to face opportunities.
-If you decide not to participate in any of these opportunities, disregard the invoice.
+When you select on your application for re-enrollment that you are interested in face to face opportunities, in approximately 3 business days you will be emailed an invoice for the face to face registration fees from TUIO, our online billing and payment platform, If you decide not to participate in any of these opportunities, disregard the invoice.
 It will expire as of September 1st.
 You may use TUIO any time of the day or night to pay the fees via bank account (no surcharge) or credit card (3% surcharge applies).

 - Early Bird Rate:

 - $75 if paid on or before May 31st